Please take note of the following before your visit.

 Pathway maintenance, rehabilitation and expansion

 Every spring, as soon as the snow melts, the recreational pathways are cleaned and repaired by our maintenance teams to be ready for use.
-The pathways are not maintained during the winter, with the exception of those on both sides of the Rideau Canal.
 The NCC oversees rehabilitation work on the 236 kilometres of the Capital Pathway network for which it is responsible.